outflanknl/regcertipy/README.md

                         Host for neo4j
   --neo4j-port NEO4J_PORT
                         Port for neo4j
+  --use-owned-sids      Use the SIDs of all owned principals as the user SIDs
 ```

 You can also run the `__init__.py` or `__main.py__` Python file in your